Opentrons/opentrons/OT2_ARCHITECTURE.md

 The robot has 6 axes of motion, each controlled by a stepper motor:

- - X: left-right
+ - X: left/right
- - Y: forward-back
+ - Y: forward/back
- - Z: left pipette up-down
+ - Z: left pipette up/down
- - A: right pipette up-down
+ - A: right pipette up/down
- - B: left pipette plunger up-down
+ - B: left pipette plunger
- - C: right pipette plunger up-down
+ - C: right pipette plunger

 The motors of the robot, and the endstops and probing switches that help position them, are connected to the motor controller board, housed in the gantry, which is a [SmoothieBoard](http://smoothieware.org/smoothieboard) running  [a custom fork of Smoothieware](https://github.com/Opentrons/SmoothiewareOT).